-- We advise you to reconsider your need to travel to Egypt due to ongoing civil unrest and the threat of terrorist attack.
-Australians in Egypt who are concerned for their safety should consider leaving by commercial means.
+- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack.

-- Foreign journalists have been increasingly targeted by security forces in recent months and several have been arrested, detained or questioned by Egyptian authorities since late 2013.
+- Foreign journalists have been targeted by security forces.
+Several have been arrested, detained or questioned by Egyptian authorities.

 - Tourists and tourist infrastructure in South Sinai remain an attractive target for extremists.
 In February 2014 a bomb explosion on a tourist bus in Taba, South Sinai, close to the Israeli border, killed four people and injured many.
-The extremist group which claimed responsibility for the attack may continue to target tourists and tourist infrastructure in South Sinai.
-You should reconsider your need to travel to South Sinai, including to the resort area of Sharm el Sheikh.
+You should reconsider your need to travel to travel to South Sinai, including to the resort area of Sharm el Sheikh.

-- Travellers to Sharm el Sheikh are strongly encouraged to travel by air and avoid unnecessary road travel outside of Sharm el Sheikh.
-There have been a number of abductions involving foreign nationals in South Sinai, including on the road to St Catherine’s Monastery, with foreign tourists being held by gunmen before later being released.
+- Australians who choose to travel to Sharm el Sheikh are strongly encouraged to travel by air and avoid unnecessary road travel outside of the resort areas.
+There have been a number of abductions involving foreign nationals in South Sinai, including on the road to St Catherine’s Monastery.

-- We strongly advise Australians not to travel to the Governorate of North Sinai, including the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
+- We strongly advise Australians not to travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
 Terrorist attacks occur frequently in the Governorate of North Sinai targeting Egyptian security forces.
 A state of emergency has been declared in the Governorate of North Sinai and dusk to dawn curfews imposed.
 The border crossing to Gaza at Rafah is closed at most times.
 See Safety and security.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy